rushiRP18/trial-devOps/README.md

 # trial-devOps
-this is the trial repo for the devOps assignment
+This is the updated README.md to shocase the use of commit